Skip to content

 jiangyu templates inspect --type UnitLeaderTemplate \

---name squad_leader.darby --output text--output text is the scan-friendly view, and the default JSON output is for scripting.
+--output text is the scan-friendly view.
+The default is pretty, and --output json is for scripting.
 Pass --with-mod <project-path> to preview the effective state after your project's clones and patches apply, before launching MENACE.

 jiangyu templates query